|

 result of the numerous activities the Macedonians undertook in

 the spiritual and cultural field.
+With love for the church

 The annals of the Macedonian Orthodox Church of “Sv.
 Dimitrija